General & Game Settings:

 - Declaration of Player Substitutions: If a team wants to use a substitute player/free agent, the team must notify the opposing team captain prior to 10 min before match start.

-- Teams may only use a maximum of 2 free agents at a time, they must have at least 3 main roster players present for all of their matches.
+- Competitive division teams may only use a maximum of 2 free agents at a time.
+They must have at least 3 main roster players present for all of their matches.

 - Each team is required to have a team captain.
 The team captain will have the responsibility to contact league officials and referees outside of game with any information regarding the league.
 The team captain will also be required to communicate with other team captains when the situation arises.